mukaruernest/Chambua_Inc/README.md

 Another insight that is import to the business stakeholder is the number of late shipments and the number undelivered shipments, for this I implemented the `agg_shipments` table.

-Before implemnting `agg_shipments` I needed to create `stg_shipment_performance` that would be used to determine whether the order was late, early or undelivered by creating a new column.
+> Before implemnting `agg_shipments` I needed to create `stg_shipment_performance` as staging table that would be used to determine whether the order was late, early or undelivered by creating a new column.
 This table would be helpful in other insights as well.

 <details>
   <summary>click to view stg_shipment_performance code</summary>